U.S. official defends surveillance on eve of EU data ruling

 Officials are waiting to see how much wiggle room the ECJ decision will leave them to come out with a strengthened framework, or if they will have to resort to other mechanisms to ensure companies can continue to transfer data.

-The Commission will give a news conference at 1500 CET (1300 GMT) on Tuesday in reaction to the ruling.
+The Commission will give a news conference at 1500 CET (0900 ET) on Tuesday in reaction to the ruling.

 (Editing by Mark Trevelyan)